SJ-129/pdsnd_github/README.md

 Bikeshare Python Project

 ### Description
-Using Python to analyse bike data from three different cities in the US
+Using Python to analyse bike data from three different cities in the US.

 ### Files used
 bikeshare.py